 January 21, 2021

-This is a companion piece to our article on buying Arkham Horror, and is valid as of January 2021.
+This is a companion piece to our article on buying Arkham Horror, and is updated as of July 2021.

 Marvel Champions is a highly successful co-operative card game in a similar vein to Arkham Horror and Lord of the Rings.
 While missing some of the campaign depth of Arkham Horror, it makes up for this with it's quick setup and accessibility.
 It works very well solo and two-player (playable with up to 4), so has been very popular during lockdowns.